Short Term Forex Trading with Moving Averages - Short Term Moving Averages Forex Trading Strategies

 One of the ways to measure supply and demand in forex trading is to calculate the average closing price over the last 200 sessions.
 This accounts for each day going back in time and shows how this 200 day average has moved.

-The reason why the average 200 day MA in particular is so popular in forex technical analysis is because historically has been used with profitable results for trading in the exchange market.
+The reason why the average 200 day MA in particular is so popular in forex technical analysis is because historically has been used and it produces good results for trading in the exchange market.
 A popular timing forex strategy is used to buy when the forex market is above its moving average of 200 days and sell when it goes below it.

 With this moving average forex indicator, forex traders can benefit from being notified when a forex currency pair rises above, or falls below its 200 day Moving Average and then use fundamental analysis to help determine if the forex trading signal is an opportunity to go long or short.